gene2dis/BugBuster/README.md

 ## Introducción

-**Bacterial Unraveling and Genomic Binning with Up-Scale Throughput, Efficient and Reproducible**
+**Bacterial Unraveling and Genomic Binning with Up-Scale Throughput, Efficient and Reproducible** (name with work in progress :P)

 **BUGBUSTER** is a bioinformatics best-practice analysis pipeline for microbial metagenomic and gene resistance analysis pipeline.